 As part of a client’s transition to life after treatment, they will work on a plan for lifelong sobriety with their counselor.
 Get the most out of your recovery plan by actively contributing to the strategy.
 Consider possible support people or groups outside that can become a reliable network.
 Take advantage of your counselor’s expertise in creating a realistic and sustainable plan.

-We recommend that our clients follow these insightful guidelines whether they are starting treatment for the first time or they have been to treatment before.
+We recommend that our clients follow these helpful guidelines, whether they are starting treatment for the first time or they have been to treatment before.

 Continuity, routine and structure are all beneficial parts of recovery and a sober lifestyle.
 The daily schedule in inpatient rehab helps to provide the building blocks that create a strong foundation for sober living, while teaching the individual the importance of having structure in their day.
-Each schedule component will build upon the others, providing support, information or care that leads to recovery.
+Each schedule component will build upon the others, providing support, information, and care that leads to recovery.

 The more honest a person is about what he or she feels or thinks, the more enabled people are to help.
 Time spent in alcohol treatment centers or inpatient drug rehab will go more quickly with an open dialogue.
-Although it’s common to behave this way when a person is angry about their circumstances, working against those who are there to help only hurts the individual in recovery.
+Some people may struggle with opening up and being honest about topics such as alcohol abuse and addiction.
+Although it’s common to behave this way when a person is uncomfortable discussing their circumstances, working against those who are there to help only hurts the individual in recovery.

 The counselors and staff members at a residential treatment center are there because they’re dedicated to helping the people under their care.
 Viewing staff members as allies working toward a common goal of sobriety will help open up lines of communication and encourage working together as a team.

 A person may not think much about his or her diet while in drug treatment centers or aftercare, but the foods consumed regularly have an effect on health and can impact recovery.
-Healthy foods such as lean protein and fresh fruits and vegetables support good health and provide much-needed energy for recovery and a sober living lifestyle.
+Healthy foods such as lean protein, fresh fruits, and vegetables support good health and provide much-needed energy for recovery and a sober living lifestyle.
 Take advantage of healthy foods offered during rehab and your body and mind will thank you.

 The key to effective stress relief is to find the technique that works best for the individual.
 DreamLife Recovery offers a variety of relaxation therapy classes ranging from art therapy to yoga.
 You will benefit more from your rehab experience by trying different relaxation methods and using them after leaving our inpatient substance abuse facility.